Erik98146/LaunchControl/README.md

 # LaunchControl
 A small and simple AMOLED control panel plus a web control panel for Jayco Terrain and Entegra Launch adventure vans with Lithionics/Victron components.
 Full RV-C integration.
+The implementation of this is a bit involved, but once setup it's been hands-off and very reliable.
+It launches behind the scense whenever power is applied.

 ## Features
 - RV-C integration for status and control of all devices over the RV-C CAN bus network, duplicating (and improving) Firefly controls